Redot-Engine/redot-cpp/README.md

 - `master` tracks the current GDExtension development branch for the next Redot 4.x minor release.
-- `3.x` tracks the development of the GDNative plugin for the next 3.x minor release.
-- Other versioned branches (e.g. `4.0`, `3.5`) track the latest stable release
-  in the corresponding branch.
+- Other versioned branches (e.g. `4.3`) track the latest stable release in the corresponding branch.

 Stable releases are also tagged on this repository: